avi4h/quizzical/README.md

 ```
 - **html-entities**: Used to decode HTML entities in the fetched questions and answers.
 - **nanoid**: Generates unique IDs for questions and options.

-### Styling
-The application is styled using a combination of CSS classes defined in `App.css`.

-## Future Enhancements
-- **Customization Options**: Allow users to select the number of questions or difficulty level.
-- **Timer**: Add a countdown timer for each question.
-- **Leaderboard**: Implement a leaderboard to track high scores.

----

-Feel free to adjust the content based on any additional details or changes you make to the project!